obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 ## Setting Up The Rails App

-Before we can add the frontend magic with Video Express and Vivid, we need to do a bit of work to get our Rails app created and ready with Vonage Video API on the backend.
+Before we can add the frontend magic with Video Express and Vivid, we need to do a bit of work to create our Rails app and running with Vonage Video API on the backend.

 ### Installation

 Create a new rails app using postgresql as the database.

-`rails new video-express-rails –database=postgresql`
+`rails new video-express-rails --database=postgresql`

 Move into the project:
-`cd video-express`
+`cd video-express-rails`

 Now open up the project with your favorite text editor.